gaearon/react-hot-loader/README.md

 >## Deprecation Notice

->React Hot Loader is going to be phased away in favor of the [React Transform](https://github.com/gaearon/react-transform-boilerplate) family of projects.
->We will soon have a migration guide and a detailed overview, but in the meantime, feel free to check them out and play with them!
+>Hang tight!
+React Hot Loader is in a turbulent phase right now.
+>Today [React Transform](https://github.com/gaearon/react-transform-boilerplate) family of projects is more up to date so you might want to use that instead.
+>We plan to rewrite and unify both projects under the React Hot Loader brand in the coming weeks.

 # React Hot Loader [![npm package](https://img.shields.io/npm/v/react-hot-loader.svg?style=flat-square)](https://www.npmjs.org/package/react-hot-loader)